lgse/micro-slider/README.md

 - **noWrap**: <Bool> Whether the carousel items continuously wrap around or not.
 - **onCycleTo**: <Function> Callback function for when the carousel has cycled to the next element.
 - **padding**: <Number> Padding between items.
+- **perspectiveFactor**: <Number> Height of carousel item multiplied by perspective factor will be the perspective of the carousel.
 - **shift**: <Number> Carousel item offset.
 - **sliderClass**: <String> Class appended to carousel item container.
 - **sliderItemClass**: <String> Class appended to carousel items.
+- **sliderWrapperClass**: <String> Class appended to carousel wrapper.
 - **transitionDuration**: <Number> Transition duration in milliseconds.
 - **zoomScale**: <Number> Carousel perspective zoom scale.